magv/ratracer/README.md

 modulo a prime, and then to reconstruct the output as rational functions from the results of these many runs.
-Because on each run the sequence of the steps should be the same (only the input values are different), it makes sense to run your algorithm just once recording a trace of every operation performed on the modular numbers, and then instead of re-running the algorithm itself many times, re-run just the trace -- a much faster and simpler thing to do.
+Because on each run the sequence of the steps should be the same (only the input values should be different), it makes sense to run the algorithm just once, recording a trace of every operation performed on the modular numbers, and then instead of re-running the algorithm itself many times, re-run only the trace -- a much faster and simpler thing to do.

 *Ratracer* implements this idea via the `ratracer.h` library